 Tullahoma’s track list includes his most-recent Number One hits, “Good Girl” and “Ridin’ Roads,” alongside the two additional songs on his 2019 Ridin’ Roads EP.
 Lynch has six writing credits on the album (the most he has ever had on one project), and for the first time, collaborated with a single producer, his longtime friend Zach Crowell, for the entire album.
 “After ‘Small Town Boy’ and ‘Good Girl,’ Zach and I had some confidence in our process,” he says.
 “And it’s a very unique process, sprinkling different instruments on a little bit at a time.
 There’s no rush.
 It’s as organic as it can get.”

-Lynch will soon hit the road as the headliner on his STAY COUNTRY 2020 tour, which will launch two weeks after the album’s release on January 30.
+Lynch is on the road now as the headliner on his STAY COUNTRY 2020 tour, which launched two weeks after the album’s release on January 30.
 “I didn’t move to Nashville to be in a studio in a basement,” he says.
 “I came so I could be on stage and play arenas.
 Getting to do that is what I love and I just want to make that show better every single city, every single night.”

 In the meantime, Dustin Lynch’s new level of confidence comes through in the driving sound and blazing focus of this latest collection of songs.
 “My hope for the Tullahoma album,” he says, “is to show everybody that we know who we are, this is our lane, and we’re going to drive in it for a while.”